Grok (JPEG 2000)

-In computer software, Grok is a library to encode and decode images in the JPEG 2000 format.
-It fully implements Part 1 of the ISO/IEC 15444-1 technical standard.
+Grok is a computer software library to encode and decode images in the JPEG 2000 format.
 It is designed for stability, high performance, and low memory usage.
 Grok is free and open-source software released under the GNU Affero General Public License (AGPL) version 3.

+Grok was forked from OpenJPEG's libopenjp2 in April 2016 by Aaron Boxer under a copyleft license.One of his goals was to close the performance gap with the more efficient but proprietary Kakadu.
+Grok fully implements the ISO/IEC 15444-1 technical standard.
+As of 2024, the newer, complexity-reduced High-Throughput JPEG 2000 standard (HTJ2K, ISO/IEC 15444-15, ITU-T T.814) has been implemented, with both encoding and decoding support available.